-MIDI drum pad controllers are now cool and easy to use.
+MIDI drum pad controller are now cool and easy to use.
 However, there are myriads of MIDI drum pad controllers’ brands and models on the market today.
-This makes it a bit difficult and confusing for someone who is just beginning to tinker with MIDI drum pads to find the best one for his needs.
+This makes it a bit difficult and confusing for someone who is just beginning to tinker to find the best MIDI drum pads for his need.

-Hence, to facilitate the process of looking for the right MIDI drum pad controllers, we have delineated here the most recommended MIDI pad controllers on the market today:
+Hence, to facilitate the process of looking for the best MIDI drum pad controller, we have delineated here the most recommended MIDI pad controller on the market today:

 1) Native Instruments Maschine MK3 Drum Controller

-The Native Instruments Maschine MK3 Drum Controller can surely stand alone as a separate instrument in itself.
+The Native Instruments Maschine MK3 Drum Controller can surely stand alone as a digital audio workstation in itself.
 It is not, therefore, accurate to tag Maschine MK3 as solely a pad controller for it comes with the software of its own, although it follows the same workflow as those of the classic MPC blueprint.
 Thus, Maschine MK3 gives you a perfect pad-based method for arranging, composing, mixing and performing.

 Native Instruments have showcased its fabulous screens in the MK3 model while giving its hardware a bit of sprucing up.
 Hence, it is obvious that Native Instruments has taken that bold step of giving Maschine MK3 an audio interface.
 Its simple 2-in/4-out setup allows you to record and playback at the maximum 24-bit/96kHz quality.